Oracle Forms is a widely-used development tool for creating client-server applications. If you’re still using it, you’re certainly not alone.

 And if you’re curious about the reasons others have for wanting to modernize their Oracle Forms applications, check out the results of a survey we performed during a recent webinar we did:

 Do I need to do this project in one single phase?

-If you are staying in the same database, then you have the option of working in multiple phases without disrupting your production environment.
-Grouping business functions together and creating modules with them is a good idea.
-These projects tend to be quite demanding in effort, and converting by phases could end up being a very valuable strategy if you are looking to spread costs over time because of budget constraints.
+Migration projects tend to be quite demanding.
+A phased approach to migration or modernization could end up being a very valuable strategy if you are looking to spread costs over time because of budget constraints.
 Since APEX lives in the same database and data model, it makes it easier for a phased approach.

 Are your users ready for this move?

 Don’t underestimate the readiness of your users for 2 reasons:

 - They will likely be heavily involved in the conversion process – do they know that?
 Their input will be crucial for validating business requirements and explaining the actual functionality needed.
 You will have to plan multiple sessions with them to go through existing system to ensure you fully understand how the system is used, how they expect it to work, and any major features they wish existed.

 - You want to get their valuable input on what you will be proposing for modernizing business functions in the new system.
 Are they ready to move on to something new?
 Change management will be very important for buy in.
 The best thing to do is to prepare mock-ups of what you will be developing and then have them participate in meetings where you get their input on what they like and dislike as soon as possible.
 You don’t want to end up having developed half the system and then have the users criticize what has been done because they were not involved in the process.